brunorp/Instagram-Bot/README.md

 # default-readme-generator

-An Javascript Instagram bot that follows the suggestions.
+Javascript Instagram bot that follows the suggestions.
 Made just for learning.

 ## Usage
 in cmd, choose a folder and run the command: